Rizz-Inspector/Stalin-chase/README.md

 -this is a game made using 10% of ai and 90% human effort, all rights reserved by Rizz Inspector

--the quality of this game is questionable, which it is due to this game is originally intended to be a prototype of testing ai's performance along with rendering physics
+-the quality of this game is questionable, which it is due to this game is originally intended to be an experiment of testing ai's performance along with rendering physics

 -press e to enable and disable statistic tablet which includes a map that locates you and Stalin's position along with a distance from Stalin display
 (try not to use the statistic tablet because it kinda counts as a cheat)